Creating an SSL/TLS certificate for FlashEdge distribution

 1. Sign in to the FlashEdge.

-3. Choose the Https tab.
+3. Choose the Domain tab.

 Your certificate request is submitted, and the status of your new certificate is changed to PENDING\_VALIDATION.
 During this time, FlashEdge waits for you to add a validation CNAME record to the DNS of the primary domain.